 CBD is known for its anti-inflammatory and pain-relieving properties, and research has shown that acne is a type of inflammatory skin disease.
 Cannabidiol may help to treat this condition with it’s soothing and anti-inflammatory effects, especially when it comes to acne-prone skin.

-Acne arises after an inflammatory response, usually on the face, neck, shoulders, and upper back/chest.
+Acne arises after an inflammatory response, usually on the face, neck, shoulders, and upper back or chest.
 CBD potentially calms this response and reduces the redness and breakouts.
 CBD controls oil production (sebum) in the skin that can later be a cause of acne.
+This is exactly why using CBD as an acne treatment may work well.

 Sebum is simply a fancy word for the oil that comes out of the pores in your skin.

-New Phase Blends produces a two-staged acne fighting skin cream called ‘glow.’
+New Phase Blends produces a two-staged acne fighting cream with CBD called glow.
 Glow utilizes salicylic acid, which is a natural ingredient that comes from willow bark.
 It does a FANTASTIC job of cleaning out your pores.
 The second part of the two-stage acne fighting formula is 1,000mg of full spectrum, CBD rich hemp extract.

 Wrinkle Reduction and Anti-Aging